mibass/llm_from_here/README.md

     ```
     cd llm_from_here
     ```
-1. Create a new Conda environment from the provided YAML file:
+1. Create a virtual environment (optional but recommended):
     ```
-    conda env create -f environment.yml
+    python -m venv venv
     ```
-    This will create a new environment with the required dependencies specified in environment.yml.

 1. Activate the newly created environment:
     ```
-    conda activate environment-name
+    source venv/bin/activate
     ```
-    Replace environment-name with the name of the environment specified in environment.yml.
+    (Replace `venv` with the name of the environment)

-1. Start using the project!
+1. Install the project dependencies:
+    ```
+    pip install -r requirements.txt
+    ```

 ### Configuration